chili-chips-ba/openPCIE/README.md

 **3. Physical Constraints (XDC File)**

 To map the logical design onto the physical FPGA chip, a manual **XDC (Xilinx Design Constraints) file** is crucial.
-This file is not automatically generated and serves as the bridge between RTL and the physical world.
 It must define:
 *   The precise pin locations on the FPGA for the PCIe differential pairs (TX/RX lanes).
 *   The pin location and timing characteristics of the reference clock.
 *   The location of the system reset signal.